 5. Don’t panic, stop watching corona-news, and learn to paint!

 The economy will return to normal, overtime.
 You are probably thinking “Great for the economy, but will I survive to see the day?”
 YES YOU WILL.
 Opportunities of a life-time come in the toughest of economic conditions

 Guess what happened during the 2008 Great Recession?
-Well, Brian, Joe and Nathan, painted some cereal boxes, raised a ton of money, and started Air Bed breakfast.
-There is only so much Netflix one mind can take, while trapped in the walled cage we call a home.
+Well, Brian, Joe and Nathan, painted some cereal boxes, raised a ton of money, and started Air Bed & breakfast.
+There is only so much Netflix one mind can take, while trapped in the walled cage we call home.